-New research is showing that heart disease is gradually creeping down the age line and affecting teenagers and young adults.
-Researchers reviewed data taken from hospitals during 1995 – 2008.
-While the number of strokes for the older population has decreased, the number of acute ischemic strokes (brain blood supply decreases or stops) rose among youth except for girls aged 5 - 14 years old.
-The largest number of these strokes took place with males, aged 5 – 14 years; a 51.6 percent increase.
-Males aged 15 to 34 years experienced a 45.6 percent increase.1 Those who experienced stroke had an additional risk factor.
-Almost one third of the 15-34 years old had high blood pressure.2
+New research shows that heart disease is gradually increasing and affecting teenagers and young adults.
+Researchers reviewed data taken from hospitals during 1995-2008.
+While the number of strokes for the older population has decreased, the number of acute ischemic strokes (brain blood supply decreases or stops) rose among youth except for girls aged 5-14.
+The most significant number of these strokes occurred with males aged 5-14, a 51.6 percent increase.
+Males aged 15 to 34 experienced a 45.6 percent increase.1 Those who experienced a stroke had an additional risk factor.
+Almost one-third of the 15-34 year group had high blood pressure.2

-With these types of changes in health, young adults, teens and parents of children should re-examine their lifestyles and make changes to support good health.
+With these changes in health, young adults, teens, and parents of children should re-examine their lifestyles and make changes to support good health to prevent strokes.
 What can be done to protect the heart and blood vessels?

 • Add fruits and vegetables to the diet.
-These foods offer natural ingredients that protect the heart and blood vessels and helps maintain healthy lifestyles.
+These foods offer natural ingredients that protect the heart and blood vessels and help maintain healthy lifestyles.

 • Increase fiber intake.
-Fruits, vegetables, beans, legumes and whole grain foods such as brown rice, whole wheat bread and oatmeal provide a generous supply of fiber.
-It is recommended that teens and adults should get 25 – 36 grams of fiber a day.
+Fruits, vegetables, beans, legumes, and whole-grain foods such as brown rice, whole wheat bread, and oatmeal provide a generous fiber supply.
+It is recommended that teens and adults should get 25-36 grams of fiber a day.
 The Institute of Medicine recommends that for every 1,000 calories consumed, both children and adults should get 14 grams.

 • Choose fats and oils that are low in saturated fats and high in monounsaturated fats.
 Omega-3 fatty acids are also helpful in maintaining good health.
 Foods such as flax seed and salmon help us maintain a steady supply.

 • Eat less refined products and avoid smoking and tobacco smoke.